 Does Mount Everest Have Another Name?

-The Everest has a various naming history.
+Everest has various naming histories.
 The world's highest peak Everest is famous as “Sagarmatha” in Nepal.
-The literal translation of Sagarmatha is “Sagar” referring to the sky and “Matha” translates as Forehead.
+The literal translation of Sagarmatha is “Sagar” referring to the sky and “Matha” which translates as Forehead.

 Before the mountain got its name Everest, it was called the third pole.
 This mountain crest got its official Name “Everest”, which was given by land Surveyor General “Sir George Everest”.
 He was the first person to locate the exact position of Everest.

-Sagarmatha, the Nepali name for Everest came into use since the 1960s.
+Sagarmatha, the Nepali name for Everest came into use in the 1960s.

 Popular Everest Base Camp Trekking Packages